Circumstance (2011 film): Production

 Keshavarz said that she wanted to make as authentic to Iranian culture as possible because, while Circumstance would likely be banned in Iran, Iranians would see the film via illegally imported copies.
 All of the main actors were fluent in Persian.
 Because the Persian they knew was dated from before the 1979 Iranian revolution, the film creators used a dialect coach.
 Of the actors of the three most prominent characters, all were members of the Iranian diaspora and were born to parents who left Iran around the time of the revolution, and all three had family members in Iran.
 Two of those actors visited family in Iran.
-Nikohl Boosheri, who did not visit relatives in Iran, said that she socialized with Iranians in her hometown, Vancouver, British Columbia, to get a better idea of what the contemporary Persian spoken in Iran was like; many of them were recent immigrants from Iran.
+Nikohl Boosheri, who did not visit relatives in Iran, said that she socialized with Iranians in her hometown, Vancouver, British Columbia, Canada to get a better idea of what the contemporary Persian spoken in Iran was like; many of them were recent immigrants from Iran.
 Sarah Kazemy, a Paris resident, visited relatives in Tehran while researching her role.
 She said goodbye to her relatives before leaving Iran; because of her role in the film, Iranian authorities could prevent her from entering the country for much of the foreseeable future.

 Boosheri said that the film creators chose Beirut, Lebanon as the filming location because "[i]t was the right Middle Eastern feeling, it had the essence.
 And in Iran we wouldn’t have had the freedom to do what we did."
 Because the militant Shia Islamist group Hezbollah, supported by the Iranian government, operated in Lebanon, the filmmakers did not wish to make the true intention of the film public at the time of the filming.
 They sent a false script to the Lebanese authorities and told them that they were making Keshavarz's thesis film, while in reality, they were making a commercial film.
 Lebanese authorities did have encounters with the actors while filming occurred.
 Larry Rohter of The New York Times said "[i]n the end, Reza Sixo Safai and other cast members agreed, that sense of constant anxiety and dread actually helped strengthen their performances."

 Release and reaction

 Critical reception

 Reviews of the film were mostly positive.

 Since the film was released, both the film was banned as well as Keshavarz herself was banned from returning to Iran by the Iranian authorities.

-In Iran, however, the film was criticized for "distorting" life and society in Iran in order to win international prizes.

 Awards and nominations

 Circumstance won the Audience Award: Dramatic at the 2011 Sundance Film Festival and was ranked one of the 50 best movies of 2011 by Paste Magazine.
 The film won the Audience Favorite award, Best Director and Best Actress at the 2011 Noor Iranian Film Festival.
 It won Best Feature Film at the 2011 Paris Lesbian and Feminist Film Festival.

-Autostraddle ranked the film in 4th in the 102 best lesbian movies of all time.
+Autostraddle ranked the film in 27th in the 102 best lesbian movies of all time.